0x67757300/uHTTP/README.md

 # µHTTP

 Pythonic web development

-µHTTP emerged from the need of a simple, hassle-free web framework.
+µHTTP emerged from the need of a simple web framework.
 It's great for microservices, single page applications, AND monolithic monsters.

 In µHTTP there is no hidden logic.
 Everything is what it seems.